Texas Residential Electricity Delivery Rates

 Variations across Texas

-The number of line items in the usage (per kWh) charges is extensive and varies by TDU due to the unique cost recovery elements in their PUCT rate cases.
+The number of line items in the usage (per kWh) charges is extensive and varies by TDU.
+This is due to the unique cost recovery elements in their PUCT rate cases.
 The primary drivers are the costs of operating and maintaining the transmission and distribution systems, making changes to the transmission system, decommissioning nuclear-fueled power plants, and recovering costs associated with transitioning assets to the deregulated market.
 Energy efficiency program costs are also recovered based on electricity usage.